-- Moran T. Timing of epidermal growth factor receptor tyrosine kinase inhibitor therapy in patients with lung cancer with EGFR mutations.
-J Clin Oncol 2007; 25:587-595.
+- Moran T, Sequist LV.
+Timing of epidermal growth factor receptor tyrosine kinase inhibitor therapy in patients with lung cancer with EGFR mutations.
+J Clin Oncol 2012;30:3330–3336.

-- Paz-Ares L, et al. Afatinib (A) vs gefitinib (G) in patients (pts) with EGFR mutation-positive (EGFRm+) non-small-cell lung cancer (NSCLC): overall survival (OS) data from the phase IIb trial LUX-Lung 7 (LL7) [abstract].
-Presented at the European Society for Medical Oncology (ESMO) 2016 Congress, October 7–9, 2016; Copenhagen, Denmark. # LBA43.
+- Paz-Ares L, Tan EH, Zhang L, et al. Afatinib vs gefitinib in patients with EGFR mutation-positive non-small-cell lung cancer: overall survival data from the phase IIb trial LUX-Lung 7 (LL7).
+Presented at European Society for Medical Oncology (ESMO) 2016 Congress, October 7–9, 2016; Copenhagen, Denmark.
+Abstract LBA43.

 - Helgener DF, Schumann C, Sebastian M, et al. Afatinib in non-small cell lung cancer harboring uncommon EGFR mutations pretreated with reversible EGFR inhibitors.
 Oncologist 2015;20:1167–1174.

-- Foo J, Chmielecki J, Pao W, Michor F. Effects of pharmacokinetic processes and varied dosing schedules on the dynamics of acquired resistance to erlotinib in EGFR-mutant lung cancer.
-J Thorac Oncol 2012;7:1583-159.
+- Foo J, Chmielecki J, Pao W, et al. Effects of pharmacokinetic processes and varied dosing schedules on the dynamics of acquired resistance to erlotinib in EGFR-mutant lung cancer.
+J Thorac Oncol 2012;7:1583–1593.

-- Janjigian YY, Smit EF, Groen HJM, et al. Dual inhibition of EGFR with afatinib and cetuximab in kinase inhibitor-resistant EGFR-mutant lung cancer with and without T790M mutations.
-Cancer Discov.
-2014;4:1036–1045.
+- Janjigian YY, Smit EF, Groen HJ, et al. Dual inhibition of EGFR with afatinib and cetuximab in kinase inhibitor-resistant EGFR-mutant lung cancer with and without T790M mutations.
+Cancer Discov 2014;4:1036–1045.